 Jimmy Wahs – A fresh and light vietnamese feast also located in Burleigh (seriously, so good).
 Venue is small so please book ahead.
 Try the Vietnamese pancake and Prawn Curry – so yum!
 Located in Burleigh.

 Justin Lane Rooftop Bar – Head to the Justin Lane Rooftop for a drink (or two) on a balmy summer’s night.
 The drinks available at the rooftop are limited but you can head downstairs and order a round of cocktails and take them back up to the deck.
 They also do some pretty tasty Pizza’s however their whole menu is Italian inspired.
 Get in early as it does get busy!
 Located in Burleigh.

-Greenhouse Factory – Hands down my favourite vegetarian restaurant on the coast.
-The team recently moved from Kirra Beach to Mermaid and I’m told that their menu has changed slightly, but I can only assume it’s still as amazing as ever (I’ll update this when I’ve had the chance to revisit the new facilities).
+Greenhouse – Hands down my favourite vegetarian restaurant on the coast.
 They also do some pretty amazing organic cocktails and spiked green juices!
 More of a relaxed feel.
-Located in Mermaid Beach.
+They have one restaurant located in Kirra and one in Mermaid Beach.

 The Social Bar & Eating House – Again, one of my favourite places to eat on the Gold Coast.
 This restaurant is all about share plates, so it’s best to visit with large group of people and order up.
 We can’t go past the Slow Cooked grass-fed lamb (I’m salivating just talking about it).
 Order loads of salads/side plates to really experience what The Social has to offer.
 Great wine list also.
 Located in Broadbeach.